NickUfer/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 $ sudo netstat -atuln | grep '9000\|9001\|9010\|9020'
 ```

-Note 'netstat' on the MAC does not support all options used in Lunix and Windows.
+Note 'netstat' on the MAC does not support all options used in Linux and Windows.
 The 'lsof' command ($ man -k lsof) augments some of netstat missing functionality.

 For Microsoft Windows 10, use the following command: